Azure/kubernetes-hackfest/labs/networking/calico-lab-exercise/modules/calicooss/ebpf-dataplane.md

 ## Steps

-1. Delete the Windows node in your pool, and confirm the result.
+1. Delete the Windows node we create from last step in your pool, and confirm the result.
    ```bash
    az aks nodepool delete \
    --resource-group $RGNAME \